Biden and Putin to speak on Thursday amid Ukraine tensions | Law-Order

 Biden on Tuesday said "we'll see" when asked if he would meet Putin on Jan.
 10, the same day U.S. and Russian officials are due to hold security talks.
 But Biden is not expected to attend those talks or meet with Putin that day, an official said.
 Russia and NATO are also set to hold talks on Jan.
 12, with a broader meeting including Moscow, Washington and other European countries slated for Jan.
 13.

 Putin has compared to the current tensions to the Cold War-era Cuban Missile Crisis in 1962.
 Washington regards some of his demands, including restrictions on NATO expansion, as non-starters.
 Conversations between Putin and Biden are likely to touch on other issues, too, including the ongoing talks with Iran https://www.reuters.com/world/middle-east/russian-envoy-iran-says-he-met-with-us-counterpart-vienna-2021-12-29 over its nuclear program, a U.S. official said.
-(Additional reporting by Vladimir Soldatkin in Moscow, Susan Heavey and Idrees Ali in Washington; Editing by Chris Gallagher and Alistair Bell)
+(Additional reporting by Vladimir Soldatkin in Moscow, Susan Heavey and Idrees Ali in Washington and Costas Pitas in Los Angeles; Editing by Chris Gallagher and Alistair Bell)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)